Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 Git-clone the coralnet repository to your machine.

+.. _installation-postgresql:

 PostgreSQL
 ----------
 Download and install the PostgreSQL server/core, 9.5.1.
 32 or 64 bit shouldn't matter.
 Make sure you keep track of the root password.

+Open pgAdmin.
+Connect to the server.

+Create a user called ``django``.

+- In pgAdmin: Right-click Login Roles, New Login Role..., Role name = ``django``, go to Definition tab and add password.

-In PostgreSQL, create a database called ``coralnet``.
-Owner = ``postgres`` (or whatever the master user is), Encoding = UTF8 (`Django says so <https://docs.djangoproject.com/en/dev/ref/databases/#optimizing-postgresql-s-configuration>`__).
+Create a database called ``coralnet``.
+Owner = ``django``, Encoding = UTF8 (`Django says so <https://docs.djangoproject.com/en/dev/ref/databases/#optimizing-postgresql-s-configuration>`__).
 Defaults for other options should be fine.

-- On Windows: Open pgAdmin III, connect to the server, then right-click the Databases item and select "New Database...".

-Create a user called ``django``.
-Give ``django`` permission to do anything with ``coralnet``.

-- On Windows:

-  - Right-click Group Roles, New Group Role..., Role name = ``coralnet_admin``, click OK.
-  - Right-click coralnet database, Properties, go to Privileges tab, select 'group coralnet_admin' in the Role dropdown, check ALL, click Add/Change, click OK.
-  - Right-click Login Roles, New Login Role..., Role name = ``django``, go to Definition tab and add password, go to Role membership tab and add ``coralnet_admin``, click OK.

-Also make sure ``django`` has permission to create databases.
+Make sure ``django`` has permission to create databases.
 This is for running unit tests.

-- On Windows: Right click ``django`` login role, Properties..., Role privileges tab, check "Can create databases". [#dbcreateperm]_
+- In pgAdmin: Right click ``django`` login role, Properties..., Role privileges tab, check "Can create databases".

-.. [#dbcreateperm] I initially tried doing this with the ``coralnet_admin`` group role, but ``django`` still wasn't able to create databases.
-I had to edit the Login Role instead, for some reason. -Stephen

 Optimization recommended by Django: set some default parameters for database connections. `See the docs page <https://docs.djangoproject.com/en/dev/ref/databases/#optimizing-postgresql-s-configuration>`__.
 Can either set these for the ``django`` user with ``ALTER_ROLE``, or for all database users in ``postgresql.conf``.

-- ``ALTER_ROLE`` method on Windows: Right click the ``django`` Login Role, Properties, Variables tab.
+- ``ALTER_ROLE`` method in pgAdmin: Right click the ``django`` Login Role, Properties, Variables tab.
 Database = ``coralnet``, Variable Name and Variable Value = whatever is specified in that Django docs link.
 Click Add/Change to add each of the 3 variables.
 Click OK.

 Two more notes:

 - When you create the ``coralnet`` database, it'll have ``public`` privileges by default.
 This means that every user created in that PostgreSQL installation has certain privileges by default, such as connecting to that database. `Related SO thread <http://stackoverflow.com/questions/6884020/why-new-user-in-postgresql-can-connect-to-all-databases>`__.
 This shouldn't be an issue as long as we don't have any PostgreSQL users with insecure passwords.

 - A Django 1.7 release note says: "When running tests on PostgreSQL, the USER will need read access to the built-in postgres database."
 This doesn't seem to be a problem by default, probably due to the default ``public`` privileges described above.

-For the 2016 production-server database migration process, see: :doc:`2016_database_migration`

 Python